Java provides a number of non-access modifiers to achieve many other functionality.

 The static key word is used to create methods that will exist independently of any instances created for the class.

-Static methods do not use any instance variables of any object of the class they are defined in.
-Static methods take all the data from parameters and compute something from those parameters, with no reference to variables.
+Static methods do not use any instance variables of any object of the

 Class variables and methods can be accessed using the class name followed by a dot and the name of the variable or method.